 The Benefits of walking that nobody is talking about

 Walking is so underrated.
-We have become used to this basic, yet powerful exercise that we often fail to see or appreciate its effects on our general health.
-While many people are aware that routine walking helps the heart and aids in weight loss, the rest of the population just doesn’t seem to see beyond these.
+We have become used to this basic yet powerful exercise that we often fail to see or appreciate its effects on our general health.
+While a lot of people are aware that routine walking helps the heart and aids in weight loss, still, the rest of the population doesn't seem to see beyond these.

-While we go about our daily life activities like it's nothing, the little unintentional steps we take are actually doing so much more than we can imagine.
-But to completely reap its benefits, moving more goes a long way.
-Let’s cut the chase, what are the benefits of a routine walk?
+While we go about our daily life activities like it's nothing, the little unintentional steps we take are doing so much more than we can imagine.
+But to wholly reap its benefits, moving more goes a long way.
+Let's cut to the chase; what are the help of a routine walk?

 According to research, you are likely to live longer if you take at least 5.5 miles per week.
-Walking this much even at a slow pace per hour may reduce your risk of having heart attacks, strokes, and heart failure at a significant level.
+Walking this much, even at a slow pace per hour, may reduce your risk of having heart attacks, strokes, and heart failure by a significant level.

 Reduces the risk of stroke in women

 A little intentional walk helps the blood circulate as it should through the body.
 While a little is okay, pushing some more to increase your heart rate can help strengthen the heart and reduce blood pressure.